trentw/script-to-speech/PRIVACY.md

 **Data sent**: Individual dialogue chunks (typically single lines of dialogue or scene descriptions) are sent one at a time to generate audio.
 Your screenplay is not sent as a complete document to TTS providers.

-### Voice Casting (Optional Feature)
+### Character Notes Creation (Optional Feature)

-If you choose to use the LLM-assisted voice casting feature (`sts-generate-character-notes-prompt`), this is entirely optional and can be skipped.
+If you choose to use the LLM-assisted character note creation feature (`sts-generate-character-notes-prompt`), this is entirely optional and can be skipped.

 **LLM Services (when you choose to use voice casting):**